 - All kinds of name calling

 - All kinds of physical harm

-- All kinds of abuse based on someone's gender identity, sexuality, race, or religion.
+- All kinds of abuse based on someone's gender identity, sexuality, race, or religion

-- Taking or demanding individual property (i.e., items of clothing, food, money)
+- Taking or demanding personal property (items of clothing, food, money, etc.)

-- Ridiculing those with any kind of medical, emotional, or physical condition.
+- Ridiculing those in any kind of medical, emotional, or physical condition.

 - Forcing extreme views onto others

 - Electronic bullying